 Born on Mar 3, 1958, Jameel (Shah) would take part in literary activities and write short stories in Urdu.
-By the time he was in Higher Secondary he was made editor of Urdu section for the school magazine – Aabshar.
+By the time he was in Higher Secondary, he was made editor of the Urdu section for the school magazine – Aabshar.

 When he reached college he began writing feature articles.
-“Khaleej Times was the first organisation to pay for my write ups.
+“Khaleej Times was the first organization to pay for my write-ups.
 At that time I was studying in Amar Singh College,” recalls Jameel.

-In 1979 Jameel visited daily Aftab office to inquire as to why the second of a two part article on politics of Jamia Masjid he had sent was never published.
+In 1979 Jameel visited the daily Aftab office to inquire as to why the second of a two-part article on politics of Jamia Masjid he had sent was never published.
 The editor Khawaja Sanaullah expressed surprise and was annoyed at his desk in charge for even allowing the first part.
 He advised Jameel not to write on such issues.

 When Jameel was about to leave Sanaullah offered him to work in Aftab.
 “He told me, you can work here but it should not affect your studies.
 Without thinking much I answered it wouldn’t,” says Jameel.

 He worked in Aftab as assistant editor for four and a half years and it was there he was given his nom de plume Yusuf Jameel by Sanaullah himself.

 Jameel’s transition to English journalism was also courtesy of Aftab.
 He would translate Kuldeep Nayar’s column, Between the lines, into Urdu for the newspaper.

 “Once Nayar came to Srinagar and asked Khawaja sahab who translates the column, as the translated version carries the same spirit,” recalls Jameel.

 “When I met Nayar he told me that if I wanted to make a career in journalism I should switch to English,” Jameel adds.